alexklibisz/elastiknn/docs/pages/api.md

 ### Transforming and Indexing Vectors

 Each vector is transformed (e.g. hashed) based on its mapping when the user makes an indexing request.
-All vectors index a binary [doc values field](https://www.elastic.co/guide/en/elasticsearch/reference/current/doc-values.html) containing a serialized version of the vector, as well as term fields based on the vector's mapping.
+All vectors store a binary [doc values field](https://www.elastic.co/guide/en/elasticsearch/reference/current/doc-values.html) containing a serialized version of the vector for exact queries, and vectors indexed using an LSH model index the hashes using a Lucene Term field.
-For example, for a sparse bool vector with a Jaccard LSH mapping, Elastiknn indexes the exact vector as a byte array in a doc values field and the vector's hash values as a set of Lucene Terms which point back to the document and field containing the vector.
+For example, for a sparse bool vector with a Jaccard LSH mapping, Elastiknn indexes the exact vector as a byte array in a doc values field and the vector's hash values as a set of Lucene Terms.
-All of this transformation is part of the implementation for the `elastiknn_sparse_bool_vector` and `elastiknn_dense_float_vector` datatypes.

 ### Caching Mappings